-Executive Compensation Program
+Executive Compensation Philosophy & Program

-The Corporation's executive compensation reflects the Corporation's desire to attract and retain top level executives required to ensure the success of the Corporation's short and long terms goals, to motivate the executive officers in achieving and exceeding the goals of the Corporation, and to remunerate its executives at a level commensurate with executives with similar levels of responsibility.
+The Corporation's executive compensation reflects the Corporation's desire to attract and retain top level executives required to ensure the success of the Corporation's short-term and mid-term goals, to motivate the executive officers in achieving and exceeding the goals of the Corporation, and to remunerate its executives at a level commensurate with other executives with similar levels of responsibility in the industry.
 The basis for compensation to be paid to each Named Executive Officer, including the CEO, consists of a base amount and performance-oriented incentive compensation.
-Incentive compensation is contingent upon both the short-term and the long-term performance of the Corporation and the Named Executive Officer's contribution towards that performance.
+Incentive compensation is contingent upon both the short-term and the mid-term performance of the Corporation and the Named Executive Officer's contribution towards that performance.

-The CEO's annual compensation is determined by the Committee and recommended to the Board for approval and comprises the components described below.
+The CEO's annual compensation is determined by the Committee and detailed to the Board for oversight and comprises the components described below.
 The individual performance of the CEO is measured against the goals, objectives and standards set by the Committee.
-The goals include both financial and non-financial dimensions, covering performance in the following areas: financial performance; marketing; operations; human resources management; technology and information infrastructure management; strategic planning; and corporate governance.
-Based on a review of the foregoing, the Committee rates the performance of the CEO as part of his performance review and recommends to the Board his compensation based on his and the Corporation's performance.
+The goals include both financial and non-financial dimensions, covering performance in the following areas: financial performance; business development; operations; human resources management; technology and information infrastructure management; strategic planning; and corporate governance.
+Based on a review of the foregoing, the Committee rates the performance of the CEO as part of his performance review and determines his compensation based on his and the Corporation's performance.